What is cardiotocography?

 - Intensity – how strong are the contractions? (assessed using palpation)

-In this example there are 2-3 contractions in a 10 minute period – e.g. 3 in 10
+In this example, there are 2-3 contractions in a 10 minute period (this is often referred to as “3 in 10”)

 Baseline rate of the fetal heart

-The baseline rate is the average heart rate of the foetus within a 10 minute window.
+The baseline rate is the average heart rate of the fetus within a 10-minute window.

 Look at the CTG and assess what the average heart rate has been over the last 10 minutes.